Canada may have to review future RIM handset unit sale

 On a separate topic, Paradis said the government did not intend at present to lift foreign ownership restrictions on Canada's large telephone companies.

 In March it eliminated foreign ownership restrictions on telecommunications carriers with a market share of 10 percent or less.
-But the rules remained for large companies including BCE Inc, Rogers Communications Inc, Telus Corp and Shaw Communications Inc.
+But the rules remained for large companies including BCE Inc (BCE.TO), Rogers Communications Inc (RCIb.TO), Telus Corp (T.TO) and Shaw Communications Inc (SJRb.TO).

 For such companies, foreign ownership is limited to 20 percent of voting shares and indirect control to 46.7 percent.